-What should I avoid while taking Ultram?
+What should I avoid?

 Ultram side effects

 Get emergency medical help if you have any of these signs of an allergic reaction to Ultram: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Ultram and call your doctor at once if you have any of these serious side effects:

-agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting;
+high levels of serotonin in the body--agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting; or

-Less serious Ultram side effects may include:
+Common Ultram side effects may include:

 feeling nervous or anxious.